rngesus-wept/puflantu/README.md

     Jakob does not eat non-green cookies.

 Note that numbers (like `ha` "two" in the second example) are an exception to this.
-They do not generally take on the same numeric inflection as the objects they count, but might still be pluralized in cases where they are used as estimation units (e.g. `yo torelwe` "36 cookies" vs `ywe torelwe` "36s of cookies").
+They do not generally take on the same inflections as the objects they count (including inflection due to negation or noun class), but might still be pluralized in cases where they are used as estimation units (e.g. `yo torelwe` "36 cookies" vs `ywe torelwe` "36s of cookies").

-<a id="org23e5c88"></a>
+<a id="orgd3618bc"></a>

 ## Verbs, Part 3 &#x2013; To Be